 Professor Cadge teaches graduate and undergraduate courses at Brandeis University and provides continuing education for healthcare professionals.
 At Brandeis University she won the Michael Walzer ’56 Award for Excellence in Teaching in 2008 and the Dean of Arts and Sciences Mentoring Award for Outstanding Teaching of Students in the Graduate School of Arts and Sciences in 2012.
 She regularly lectures across the country.

 Always eager to find new teaching resources, Cadge and colleagues are happy to share the following they created.
 Boston’s Hidden Sacred Spaces provides photographs and materials to spark thinking about how people from different religious backgrounds share space and how these settings vary by location and over time.
-These materials about Jewish-Buddhist encounters in the contemporary United States are designed to facilitate conversation about pluralistic religious experiences and identities.
-These were designed in collaboration with Emily Sigalow.
+Lesson plans are here.
+A case study for teaching about multiple religious memberships is here, as part of the Case Study Project of Harvard’s Pluralism Project.
 This guide might help social scientists write literature reviews.

 Sociology 1a.
 Order and Change in Society